-Applicants for the Surgical Technician, Hospital Central Service Technician and Vocational Nursing programs are advised that effective January 1, 2005, hospitals may require students to undergo criminal background checks to be allowed to do their clinical rotation.
-On April 1, 2008, some hospitals started requiring a 5-panel REVISED OCTOBER 2019 drug screening for externship or clinical rotation.
+Applicants for the Surgical Technician diploma and Associate of Occupational Science-Surgical Technology, Hospital Central Service Technician and Vocational Nursing programs are advised that effective January 1, 2005, hospitals may require students to undergo criminal background checks to be allowed to do their clinical REVISED JUNE 2020 rotation.
+On April 1, 2008, some hospitals started requiring a 5-panel drug screening for externship or clinical rotation.
 Details of how to go about satisfying these screening requirements are disclosed at admissions and are available at the Student Service Department.
 Facility administrators reserve the right to reject students from rotating in their facilities.
 In short, personal background and drug screenings may prevent some students from completing their training program.